paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 <// A comment may safely contain </other comments/> when the outer specifiers are repeated. //>
 ```

-## Xfer Document Structure
+## XferLang Document Structure

-Comment elements may appear anywhere in an Xfer document and are ignored by the parser.
+Comment elements may appear anywhere in an XferLang document and are ignored by the parser.
 No comments will appear in the parsed structure.

-An Xfer document begins with a metadata element.
+An XferLang document begins with a metadata element.
 If the element is not provided explicitly, an implicit metadata element is added to the document with a default version number assigned.
 A metadata element may not appear after any non-comment elements.

-The root content element of an Xfer document is an implicit [property bag](#property-bag-element) element.
+The root content element of an XferLang document is an implicit [property bag](#property-bag-element) element.
 This element may contain any number of other elements.

 In the document below, the string value with the content `Hello, World!` is the first element in the root property bag, the integer with the value `42` is the second element in the root property bag, and the array element containing three string values is the third element in the root property bag.